itsReek/itsreek/README.md

 ---

-⭐ *Open to internships & Software Engineering opportunities*
+⭐ *Open to internships, collaborations, and Software Engineering opportunities*